adnanmuhtadi/milestone-project-3/README.md

 - A confirm delete modal when the user deletes a recipe.
 - For the admin user to be able to edit and delete recipes created by all users.
 - When a user registers, an email verification to be sent to the user.
-- To give the option for the user to click on forgotten password and n email to be sent them to be able to reset it for them.
+- To give the option for the user to click on forgotten password and an email to be sent them to be able to reset it for them.
 - Specific filters on the 'My Recipe Page' so they can view just their favourite recipes, or if they want to have a drop-down to select their cuisine they want to see etc.
 - A profile page where the user can view and edit any and all personal information.